McCabe's 'The Threat' May Be Darkest Vision Of Trump Presidency Yet

 Your purchase helps support NPR programming.
 How?

-Andrew McCabe, the former acting director of the FBI, says President Trump's treatment of the Bureau and its probe of Russian interference in the 2016 presidential campaign was so disturbing during the spring of 2017 that Justice Department officials discussed contacting Cabinet members to initiate Trump's removal from office under the 25th Amendment.
+Andrew McCabe, the former acting director of the FBI, says President Trump's treatment of the bureau and its probe of Russian interference in the 2016 presidential campaign was so disturbing during the spring of 2017 that Justice Department officials discussed contacting Cabinet members to initiate Trump's removal from office under the 25th Amendment.

 That remarkable statement comes from the man who took over when Trump fired FBI Director James Comey in May 2017.
 But it is only the beginning of McCabe's revelations about the relationship between the nation's leading law enforcement agency and the 45th president.